Where Washington high school graduates actually go after graduation

 Share / cite this

-16 months after graduation, ~1 in 3 Washington public-school grads is enrolled at a 4-year college, 1 in 6 at a 2-year/CTC program, and 1 in 2 is not enrolled at any college.
-The 4-year rate runs from 75% (Mercer Island) to under 15% in much of the Capital Region.
+16 months after graduation, ~1 in 3 Washington public-school grads is at a 4-year college, 1 in 6 at a 2-year/CTC program, and 1 in 2 isn't enrolled at any college.
+Of those who do go: 1 in 7 starts at UW — more than WSU and Western Washington combined.

 Source: WA K12 Academic Atlas · https://waschools.org/research/where-wa-grads-go/